first hotel to open in the french quarter in 50 years

 Take in views of the Mississippi River and Historic French Quarter from our two-queen guest rooms with luxe amenities and approximately 340 square feet of space.

-This historic 6th-floor “Sweet” is a nod to the Crescent City and our Sugar Mill history, featuring Mississippi River views, approximately 500 square feet of space and a king bed.
+This historic 6th-floor “Sweet” is a nod to the Crescent City and our Sugar Mill history, featuring Mississippi River views, approximately 500 square feet of space, king bed, and pullout sofa.

-Delight in a private penthouse terrace in this warmly modern top-floor suite with a king bed, great views and approximately 263 square feet of space.
+Delight in a private penthouse terrace in this warmly modern top-floor room with a king bed, great views and approximately 263 square feet of space.

 French Quarter Sweet